 Human trafficking is very complex.
 It’s never black and white.
-Polaris Project came up with a very good book called, “Typology of Human Trafficking”.
+Polaris Project came up with a very good book called, “Typology of Modern Slavery”.
 It depicts 25 different types of trafficking.
 This book clearly shows how complex human trafficking is.

-If you’re working to be a human trafficking educator/expert, I highly recommend this book as part of your research project.
-Even if you only intend to inspire others with your story mentioning this book can be a way to honor the other victims.
-Hearing more than one story will broaden their understanding of human trafficking and this book depicts 24 different types of victims.
+If you’re looking to be a human trafficking educator/expert, I highly recommend this book as part of your research project.
+Even if you only intend to inspire others with your story just mentioning this book can be one way to honor the other victims.
+Hearing more than one story will broaden their understanding of human trafficking and this book depicts 25 different types of victims.

-Like I said in the 4 stages article, make sure you are strong enough if you find that some of your listeners can’t relate to you and your story.
+Like I said in the 4 stages article, make sure you are strong enough to learn that some of your listeners can’t relate to you, your struggles and your story.
 You will find many who can relate and this is the part that can be so healing.
 You may even inspire someone who inspires you.
 By speaking out publicly you will meet some wonderful people.
 That’s the best part for me.
 I never knew there were so many wonderful people in this world until I went public with my story.